Treatment for Peripheral Artery Disease

 Patients with PAD may present with painful non-healing ulcers in the distal foot and toes.

-If you or a loved one has a non-healing wound, please contact American Endovascular & Amputation Prevention today to schedule a consultation.
+If you or a loved one has a non-healing wound, please contact American Endovascular & Amputation Prevention today to schedule an appointment.

 Loss of blood supply eventually leads to the death of the tissues and gangrene.